aguxez/ecom/README.md

 ### Dev TODO
 - [x] There's a bug where `Repo.preload/2` raises an ArgumentError on tests; specifically "cannot load `[]` as type :map for field `products` in schema Ecom.Accounts.Cart" but it works on dev.

+- [ ] Do proper cleanup when payment is made (Value state, Product quantity, etc...)

 - [ ] Add amount of order and order "receipt" to Admin dashboard once a payment is done.

-- [ ] Do new incorporation of Paypal (Server-side with live token), right now it's being used as a client-side with a websockets solution for validation.
+- [ ] Do new incorporation of Paypal (Or any other payment gateway, honestly), right now it's being used as a client-side with a websockets solution for validation.

 ### Running